The Gilbert Arborescence Problem: Preliminaries

 A \emph{Minkowski space} (or \emph{finite-dimensional Banach space}) is $\R^n$ endowed with a \emph{norm} $\norm{\cdot}$, which is a function $\norm{\cdot}:\R^n\to\R$ that satisfies \begin{itemize} \item $\norm{x}\geq 0$ for all $x\in \R^n$, $\norm{x}=0$ only if $x=0$, \item $\norm{\alpha x}=\abs{\alpha}\norm{x}$ for all $\alpha\in\R$ and $x\in \R^n$, and \item $\norm{x+y}\leq\norm{x}+\norm{y}$. \end{itemize}

 We use $\norm{\cdot}_2$ to denote the Euclidean ($l_2$) norm.

-We now discuss some aspects of the SMT problem, since this is a special case of the GNP, where all flow are zero.
+We now discuss some aspects of the SMT problem, since this is a special case of the GNP, where all flow demands are zero (which is equivalent to the weights on the edges being positive constants).
 Our terminology for the SMT problem is based on that used in~\cite{hwang-1992}.
 Let $T$ be a network interconnecting a set $N = \{p_1,\ldots,p_n\}$ of points, called \emph{terminals}, in a Minkowski space.
-A vertex in $T$ which is not a terminal is called a \emph{Steiner point}.
+Vertices of $T$ which are not terminals are called \emph{Steiner points}, and can consist of any points from the space.
 Let $G(T)$ denote the \emph{topology} of $T$, i.e. $G(T)$ represents the graph structure of $T$ but not the embedding of the Steiner points.
 Then $G(T)$ for a shortest network $T$ is necessarily a tree, since if a cycle exists, the length of $T$ can be reduced by deleting an edge in the cycle.
 A network with a tree topology is called a \emph{tree}, its links are called \emph{edges}, and its nodes are called \emph{vertices}.
 An edge connecting two vertices $a,b$ in $T$ is denoted by $ab$, and its length by $\norm{a-b}$.

 The \emph{splitting} of a vertex is the operation of disconnecting two edges $av,bv$ from a vertex $v$ and connecting $a,b,v$ to a newly created Steiner point.
 Furthermore, though the positions of terminals are fixed, Steiner points can be subjected to arbitrarily small movements provided the resulting network is still connected.
 Such movements are called \emph{perturbations}, and are useful for examining whether the length of a network is minimal.